zuzanadobes/DRLND-Project-Continuous-Control/README.md

 The ddpg_agent.py contains code for this, which is based on the version supplied by udacity: https://github.com/udacity/deep-reinforcement-learning/blob/55474449a112fa72323f484c4b7a498c8dc84be1/ddpg-bipedal/ddpg_agent.py

+Some code parts inspired by sumitted from: https://github.com/tommytracey/DeepRL-P2-Continuous-Control

 ### License
 The contents of this repository are covered under the [MIT License](LICENSE).